Word Families (-ot, -op, -og)

 Kim's Garden Pot

-Skill: Word Families O • Sight Words: the, is, a, and, to, was
+Skill: Word Families O • Sight Words: the, is, a, and, to, was, it, on, his, her

 Kim's Garden Pot coloring page illustration